LoginRadius/html5-sdk/README.md

 <h6 id="ChangePassword-put-"> Auth Change Password (PUT)</h6>
- This API is used to change the accounts password based on the previous password  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-change-password)
+ This API is used to change the accounts password based on the previous password.
+[More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-change-password)